-HEN Dale Carnegie wrote his latest book he started out by saying its purpose was not to tell something new, but to remind you of what you already know and to kick you in the shins and inspire you to do something about applying it.
+WHEN Dale Carnegie wrote his book entitled How to Stop Worrying and Start Living he said its purpose was not to tell something new, but to remind you of what you already know and to kick you in the shins and inspire you to do something about applying it.

-This Monthly Letter does not set itself up as a confident counsellor in mental and physical health, but merely attempts to break down a problem that bedevils every adult person in Canada, and no one more than the business man.
+This Monthly Letter does not set itself up as a confident counsellor in mental and physical health, but merely attempts to break down a problem that bedevils every adult person in Canada.

 The problem is the feeling of being pushed.
-For ten years it has been becoming progressively worse.
+For thirty years it has been becoming progressively worse.
 We cannot put our finger with certainty on anything that is causing it; we cannot point our finger confidently at the goal to which we are being pushed.
 We just keep rushing along in a confused state of never having time to do the things that seem to be pressing upon us.

 Twentieth-century living keeps us guessing.
-The trouble seems to be that we are midway in transition from an age that was based on the assumption of permanence into one where the only certainty is change.
+The trouble seems to be that we are in transition from an age that was based on the assumption of permanence into one where the only certainty is change.
 We are not highly-enough developed to feel comfortable.

-We are victims of a mounting tension.
+We are victims of mounting tension.
 We have difficulty in relaxing.
 We feel that we are not quite as quick as we should be in grasping things.
 We are sensitive, and doubtful, and in a hurry.
 Our high-strung nervous systems are on a perpetual binge.
-We have no time for the repose that is necessary if we are to see the stars.
+We have no time for the repose that is necessary if we are to see and enjoy the stars.